anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

 - Scoping: in which you have to define the project or decide what to work on.
 What exactly do you want to apply Machine Learning to, and what is X and what is Y.
 - Data:
     - Defining the data and establishing a baseline.
     - Label and organize data.
 - Modeling:
-    - Select and train model.
+    - Select and train the model.
     - Perform error analysis.
 - Deployment:
-    - Deploy in poduction.
+    - Deploy in production.
-    - Monitor and maintain system.
+    - Monitor and maintain the system.

 ### Case study: speech recognition